A tid-bit about myself

 I can only look back and think: "Man I wish I knew then, what I know now."

 About 2 weeks after resorting to formula, my son was diagnosed with congenital Torticollis, which I understand now, was the reason his latch was so painful.
 After becoming educated in the dental & lactation field, I now understand he has SEVERE ties as well, still unrevised.

-Fast forward to the birth of my second bundle of boy, I am still quite uneducated, but I was absolutely determined to succeed in breastfeeding, although had a negative outlook of success due to my first.
+Fast forward to the birth of my second bundle of boy, I was still quite uneducated, but I was absolutely determined to succeed in breastfeeding, although had a negative outlook on success due to my previous experience.
 The IBCLC's and nurses in the hospital reassured me our latch was “perfect”.
-Again, I found myself in excruciating pain every time he’d latch on & my anxiety sky rocketed with let down.
+Again, I found myself super uncomfortable every time he latched on & my anxiety sky rocketed with let down.

 Torticollis was ruled out, so I knew it wasn't that.
 I had IBCLC's come out to my house just to confirm our latch was perfect, as it was.
 I continued to grit my teeth through the pain and emotions, and nurse for 3 more months.
 My goal was at least a year.
 Unfortunately, a mixutre of PTSD from my first childs' breastfeeding journey and D-MER (Dysphoric Milk Ejection Reflex- associated with nursing) did me in.